keithbuhler/keithbuhler.github.io/slideshows/orthodoxeducation.md

 ### Wisdom and love (why are we educating?)

-  So we learn all things in heaven and on earth
+* So we learn all things in heaven and on earth
+* In family, how to relate to people
+* In church, how to relate to God and to pray
+* In school, how to relate to concrete reality (our bodies, pencils, money, etc.) and abstract realities (like math, physics, history, statistics, and philosophy)